yossi-shasho/redirect_on_back/README.md

 # Redirect on Back

-Prevent re-submission of a form by users who click the back button.
+Prevent re-submission of a form after clicking back button.
 Rails 3.1 and above.

 ### Example Scenario - User Registration

-1. User registers by filling in form and hits 'submit'.
+1. User fills form and hits 'submit'.
-2. User wants to change one of his details, and hits the back button.
+2. User wants to change something, and hits 'back'.
 3. User changes something and hits 'submit' again.
-4. Arrrggg... a new User record has been created instead of updating the existing one.
+4. Arrrggg... a new record has been created instead of updating the existing one.

 ## Installation (Rails 3.1 and higher)